British Accounting & Finance Association

 In the interests of sustainability, we would like to encourage all delegates to use public or shared transport where possible.

-You can download the final version of the Conference Programme Information here.
+You will be able to download the Conference Programme here.